Edge-Center/reactnative-demo-video-calls/README.md

 ```
 You have to call function `connect` for `RemoteUserVideoView` and pass `userId` into
 <br>
-You can get `userId` from `GCoreMeet.instance.roomState.remoteUsers` by example above
+You can get `userId` from `ECSession.instance.roomState.remoteUsers` by example above

 Add permissions in `AndroidManifest.xml`
 ```xml